 Dry chicken thighs thoroughly with paper towels, then sear on both sides in an oiled pan.
 Remove from pan and set aside.

 Add onions to the pan and cook until they start to brown.
 Add the garlic and dry spices and cook for another 2 minutes.
 Add chicken and chicken broth to the pan, then bring to a low simmer.
-Let braise for 45 to 50 minutes until liquid in pan is reduced by ⅔.
-Add one can of the green chili sauce and simmer for another 15 minutes.
+Let braise for 45–50 minutes until liquid in pan is reduced by ⅔.
+Add 1 can of the green chili sauce and simmer for another 15 minutes.

 When removed from the pan, the chicken should almost fall off the bone.
-Strip the meat from the chicken with a fork, careful to remove all bones, tendons and skin.
-Mix in 1½ to 2 cups of the braising liquid into the shredded chicken.
-This serves a dual purpose of seasoning and moistening the chicken.
-When the chicken is cooled to room temperature, mix with half of the shredded Colby Jack cheese.
+Strip the meat from the chicken thighs with a fork, careful to remove all bones, tendons and skin.
+Mix in 1½–2 cups of the braising liquid into the shredded chicken.
+(This serves a dual purpose of seasoning and moistening the chicken.)
+Let cool to room temperature.

 Techniques used in this recipe: